pagopa/io-services-cms/.changeset/wise-onions-prove.md

 "io-services-cms-webapp": patch
 ---

-Placeholder value for field department name before syncing a service to legacy who lack's of
+Add a placeholder value before syncing a service to legacy one that lacks the field "department name"